Helping each other live life now.

-We inspire people to act, through examples, dialogue,
+We inspire action through reminders, human stories, dialogue,

 mentorships, support, and funding.